-BPMMs between pairs of dimorphic traits showed a significant positive relationship between dichromatism and song complexity (Fig. 2A, S3; posterior mean = 0.24, 95% CI: 0.02 – 0.45; Table S7).
-This association remained positive even after removing the two most extreme points in the song complexity distribution (Lampornis calolaemus and Elvira cupreiceps, Table S7), though with a marginal loss of significance due to an increase in uncertainty (Posterior mean = 0.27, 95% CI: -0.01 – 0.56).
-When considering the effects of altitude and habitat structure, the significance and strength of the relationship between dichromatism and song complexity was lost, but remained positive for all habitats, hence, the association between these traits was not limited to a specific habitat structure nor tied to altitude.
-To evaluate if the most dichromatic patches were responsible for the association with song complexity, we ran five more BPMMs with the dichromatism of each patch as response and song complexity as predictor.
-These models showed strong significant associations in the crown and gorget (Fig. 2B-C), with a weaker association in the mantle (Table S8), implying that the most dichromatic patches are responsible for the association with song complexity.
-Additionally, a weak negative association was found between TLD and song complexity, when considering the interaction with altitude (Posterior mean = -0.15, 95% CI: -0.29 – -0.02; Fig. S3; Table S7).
-All other comparisons were non-significant with and without the interactions with altitude and habitat structure (Table S7; Fig. S4).
+BPMMs between pairs of traits showed a significant positive relationship between dichromatism and song complexity (Fig. 3A, S2; posterior median = 0.24, 95% HDI: 0.02 – 0.45; Table S6).
+This association remained positive even after removing the two most extreme points in the song complexity distribution (Lampornis calolaemus and Elvira cupreiceps, Table S6), though with a marginal loss of significance (Posterior median = 0.27, 95% HDI: -0.01 – 0.56).
+When considering the effects of altitude and habitat structure, the significance and strength of the relationship between dichromatism and song complexity was lost, but remained positive for all habitats, hence, the association between these traits was not limited to a specific covariate.
+To evaluate if the most dichromatic patches were responsible for this association, we ran five more BPMMs with the dichromatism of each patch as response and song complexity as predictor.
+These models showed strong significant associations in the crown and gorget (Fig. 3B-C), with a weaker association in the mantle (Table S7), implying that the most dichromatic patches are responsible for the association with song complexity.
+Additionally, a weak negative association was found between TLD and song complexity, when considering the interaction with altitude (Posterior median = -0.15, 95% CI: -0.29 – -0.02; Fig. S2; Table S6).
+We also found positive correlations between TLD and MD only when considering the interactions with altitude and habitat structure (Table S6).
+All other comparisons were non-significant with and without the interactions, including the AVONET models (Table S6; Fig. S2).

-The patterns found in the BPMMs were partly supported by the evolutionary correlation analyses.
-We found a positive correlation between the rates of evolution of dichromatism and song complexity (Posterior mean = 0.2, Fig. S5).
-While in the other comparisons between traits no significant evolutionary associations were detected.

 Discussion

 We show that dimorphic traits of multiple signalling modalities are the result of a complex interaction between natural and sexual selection.
-We found that altitude and habitat structure influence evolutionary patterns of dichromatism, morphological dimorphism, and song complexity.
-We also found that dichromatism and song complexity were positively associated, suggesting that sexually selected communication signals from different modalities in hummingbirds could deliver complementary information.
-Conversely, tail length and song complexity traded off, with a steeper negative association at high elevations.
-Our results provide evidence that sexual dimorphisms are associated to natural and sexual selection, and that some visual traits can evolve in concert with acoustic traits, consistent with a redundant signal hypothesis; while others evolve in a trade-off, in line with the transference hypothesis.
+We found that altitude and habitat structure influence evolutionary patterns of dimorphic traits.
+We also found that dichromatism and song complexity were positively associated, suggesting that sexually selected communication signals from different modalities could deliver complementary information.
+Conversely, tail length and song complexity were traded off, with a steeper negative association at high elevations.
+Our results provide evidence that sexual dimorphisms are associated to natural selection, and that some visual traits can evolve in concert with acoustic traits, consistent with a redundant signal hypothesis; while others evolve in a trade-off, in line with the transference hypothesis.